Virumandikkum Sivanandikkum: Soundtrack

-Release
+Reception

-The Times of India Samayam gave the film a rating of three out of five stars.
+Samayam gave the film a rating of three out of five stars.
 The reviewer praised the title and Thambi Ramaiah's performance while criticizing certain dialogues and illogical scenes.
 A critic from Vikatan criticized the tile stating that it has little reference to the film and the lack of entertaining comedy scenes.
 Maalai Malar praised the performances of the lead cast and Thambu Ramaiah while criticizing the amount of comedy sequences that have no relevance to the film.
 Kungumam praised the performances of the lead cast, Thambi Ramaiah, and the comedy artists while stating the cinematography is mediocre.